-Please don't take ANY cars onto other parts of the camping areas.
+Please don't take ANY cars onto either of the fields used for camping.
+It makes ruts in the grass which can cause wheelchairs to topple out of their chairs.
 If both car parks are full ask Nick or Sarah for advice.